amitkumar3968/gesture-recognizer/README.md

 if you request to add a target-action pair that has already been added, then the request is ignored.

+### `canBePreventedByGestureRecognizer`

+Overridden to indicate that the specified gesture recognizer can prevent the receiver from recognizing a gesture.

+`canBePreventedByGestureRecognizer(preventingGestureRecognizer)`

+#### Arguments

+##### `preventingGestureRecognizer`

+An instance of a subclass of `UIGestureRecognizer`.

+#### Return Value

+`true` to indicate that `preventingGestureRecognizer` can block the receiver from recognizing it's gesture, otherwise `false`.

+#### Discussion

+Overriding these methods enables the same behavior as implementing the `GestureRecognizerDelegate` methods `shouldBegin` and `shouldReceiveTouch`.
+However, by overriding them, subclasses can define class-wide prevention rules.
+For example, a `TapGestureRecognizer` object never prevents another `TapGestureRecognizer` object with a higher tap count.

+### `canPreventGestureRecognizer`

+Overridden to indicate that the receiver can prevent the specified gesture recognizer from recognizing its gesture.

+`canPreventGestureRecognizer(preventedGestureRecognizer)`

+#### Arguments

+##### `preventedGestureRecognizer`

+An instance of a subclass of UIGestureRecognizer.

+#### Return Value

+`true` to indicate that the receiver can block `preventedGestureRecognizer` from recognizing its gesture, otherwise `false`.

+#### Discussion

+Overriding these methods enables the same behavior as implementing the `GestureRecognizerDelegate` methods `shouldBegin` and `shouldReceiveTouch`.
+However, by overriding them, subclasses can define class-wide prevention rules.
+For example, a `TapGestureRecognizer` object never prevents another `TapGestureRecognizer` object with a higher tap count.

+### `ignoreTouch`

+Tells the gesture recognizer to ignore a specific touch of the given event.

+`ignoreTouch(touch, event)`

+#### Arguments

+##### `touch`

+A `Touch` object that is part of the current multi-touch sequence and associated with `event`.

+##### `event`

+A `TouchEvent` object that includes a reference to `touch`.

+#### Discussion

+If a touch isn't part of this gesture you may pass it to this method, causing it to be ignored. `GestureRecognizer` does not cancel ignored touches on the associated view even if `cancelsTouchesInView` is `true`.
+This method is intended to be called, not overridden.

 ## License

 MIT